CS-LEE2022/ML_data_pipeline/README.md

 # Instructions to run Airflow with Docker Compose

+- Direct to the project folder
-docker compose up -d  # running airflow and required components as single service open Airflow UI, localhost:8080/home, user name and password are both ‘airflow’ Dag id = ML_data_pipeline_demo should be deployed, track the dag running as needed docker compose down # to stop and remove containers/volumes/networks images
+- `docker compose up -d`  # running airflow and required components as single service
+- Open Airflow UI (localhost:8080/home) after a short period of time (~1 minute), user name and password are both ‘airflow’.
+Dag id = `ML_data_pipeline_demo` should be deployed, track the dag running as needed
+- `docker compose down`  # to stop and remove containers/volumes/networks images

 # Thoughts behinds each problem

-Problem 0-4 is integrated as an automated pipeline in a DAG named ‘ML_data_pipeline_demo’.
+Problem 0-4 is integrated as an automated pipeline in a DAG named `ML_data_pipeline_demo`.
 I defined them as four sequential tasks in my_dag.py.

 ![dag_tasks](https://github.com/CS-LEE2022/ML_data_pipeline/assets/42905162/7c4ad405-5891-4acf-9a69-460eaa209554)

-For the testing purpose, the DAG can be triggered manually, I didn’t any subsequent runs for the DAG yet.
-The schedule can be easily set up as need in the my_dag.py file.
+For the testing purpose, the DAG can be triggered manually, I didn’t set up any subsequent runs for the DAG yet.
+The schedule can be easily set up as needed in the my_dag.py file.

 ```
 with DAG(